StuartJO/ThalamicGradients/README.md

 GetMouseThalROIcentroid(0); % This step will probably take a while
 ```

-This will make and format the mouse parcellation, flat map, and get coordinates of mouse thalamic nuclei
+This will make and format the mouse parcellation, flat map, and get the coordinates of mouse thalamic nuclei

 ### Getting mouse cortical features